It’s 2018 — nearly 2019 — shouldn’t multi-touch attribution be easy by now? You would think so, but you’d be wrong.

 Google Analytics may be the ubiquitous marketing analytics platform, but it has three main limitations when it comes to multi-touch attribution.

-For one, Google Analytics has default attribution models with limited multi-touch views; most notably first touch, last touch, and a handful of others.
-But setting up your own custom models outside of these presets is far from easy.
+For one, Google Analytics has default attribution models with limited multi-touch views.
+Most notably, these include first touch, last touch, and a handful of others.
+Also, setting up your own custom models outside of these presets is far from easy.

 Secondly, Google Analytics only lets you compare data from 90 days prior to conversion, making it obsolete for longer sales cycles, ongoing comparisons, or historical comparisons.